davidgasquez/handbook/Open Data.md

 Package managers have been hailed among the most important innovations Linux brought to the computing industry.
 The activities of both publishers and users of datasets resemble those of authors and users of software packages.

 - **Distribution**.
 Decentralized.
 No central authority.
-Can work in a closed network.
+Can work in closed and private networks.
 Cache/CDN friendly.
   - A data package is an URI ([like in Deno](https://deno.land/manual@v1.31.2/examples/manage_dependencies)).
 You can import from an URL (`data add example.com/dataset.yml` or `data add example.com/hub_curated_datasets.yml`).
   - As [Rufus Pollock puts it](https://datahub.io/docs/dms/notebook#go-modules-and-dependency-management-re-data-package-management-2020-05-16-rufuspollock), Keep it as simple as possible.
-Store the table location and schema and get me the data on the hard disk fast.
+Store the table location and schema and get me the data on the hard disk (or my browser) fast.
   - [Bootstrap a package registry](https://antonz.org/writing-package-manager/).
-E.g: a GitHub repository with lots of known datapackages that acts as fallback and quick way to get started with the tool.
+E.g: a GitHub repository with lots of known `datapackages` that acts as fallback and quick way to get started with the tool (`data list` returns a bunch of known open datasets and integrates with platforms like Huggingface).
 - **Indexing**.
 Should be easy to list datasets matching a certain pattern or reading from a certain source.
-  - Datasets could be linked to a [[Open Data#Datafile|Datafile]]/`datapackage.yml` with description, default visualizations, WASM linked code...
+  - Datasets are linked to a [[Open Data#Datafile|Datafile]]/`datapackage.yml` with metadata.
-  - One repository, one dataset or catalog/hub.
+  - One repository, one dataset or one catalog/hub.
   - To avoid yet another open dataset portal, build adapters to integrate with other indexes.
-    - For example, bring all HF datasets by making a simple PR on their repository that generates a `datapackage.yml` reusing their parquet files.
+    - For example, integrate all [Hugging Face datasets](https://huggingface.co/docs/datasets/index) by making an scheduled job that builds a Frictionless Catalog (bunch of `datapackage.yml`s pointing to their parquet files).
     - [Expose a JSON-LD so Google Dataset Search can index it](https://developers.google.com/search/docs/appearance/structured-data/dataset).
 - **Formatting**.
-Datasets should be saved and exposed in multiple formats (CSV, Parquet, ...).
-Could be done via WASM transformations or in the fly when pulling data.
+Datasets are saved and exposed in multiple formats (CSV, Parquet, ...).
+Could be done in the backend, or in the client when pulling data (WASM).
 The package manager should be **format and storage agnostic**.
+Give me the dataset with id `xyz` as a CSV in this folder.
 - **Social**.
 Allow users, organizations, stars, citations, attaching default visualizations (d3, [Vega](https://vega.github.io/), [Vegafusion](https://github.com/vegafusion/vegafusion/), and others), ...
   - Importing datasets.
 Making possible to `data fork user/data`, improve something and publish the resulting dataset back (via something like a PR).
   - Have issues and discussions close to the dataset.
 - **Extensible**.
 Users could extend the package resource (e.g: [Time Series Tabular Package inherits from Tabular Package](https://specs.frictionlessdata.io/tabular-data-package/)) and add better support for more specific kinds of data (geographical).
-  - Integrations could be built to ingest/publish data from other hubs (e.g: CKAN)
+  - Build integrations to ingest and publish data in other hubs (e.g: CKAN, HuggingFace, ...).

-### Storage
+### Storage and Serialization

 - **Permanence**.
-Each [version](https://tech.datopian.com/versioning/) should be permanent and accessible.
+Each [version](https://tech.datopian.com/versioning/) should be permanent and accessible (look at `git`, `IPFS`, `dolt`, ...).
 - **Versioning**.
 Should be able to manage _diffs_ and _incremental changes_ in a smart way.
 E.g: only storing the new added rows or updated columns.
   - Should allow [automated harvesting of new data](https://tech.datopian.com/harvesting/) with sensors (external functions) or scheduled jobs.
   - Each version is referenced by a hash.
 Git style.